Skip to content

 generate_narrative

 Generate prose narrative for a specific life domain in a Vedic chart (career, marriage, health, wealth, progeny, longevity, self, family, spirituality).
 Ask this tool when the user wants: · A free-form narrative about a specific life area (deeper than assess_natal's 1-paragraph verdict). · Prose synthesis across placements, yogas, and active dasha — already localized; do NOT translate or paraphrase from memory. · Life-area cards or dashboard summaries (single-shot, no agent loop overhead).
 Returns: · content[0].text — the narrative in markdown · structuredContent.facts — { domain, claims_resolved, citations } Use `chat` instead for multi-turn conversations or queries that need safety classification + redirect-to-consultation handling.
-Tier: Standard · Typical response: ~3-5 KB.
+Tier: All · Typical response: ~3-5 KB.

 Input